quantum-engineering-polito/CourseNotes/content/QCM Physics/09_Tunneling and T matrix/Tunneling and T matrix.md

 $$
 The wavevector $k_1$​ is real, whereas the wavevector $k_2$​ can be either real or imaginary, depending on the relationship between $E$ and $V_0$​.
 Specifically, if $E<V_0$​, then the wavevector $k_2$​ is imaginary; otherwise, it is real.

-Continuity of the wave function and of heir derivative in $x=0$ implies:
+Continuity of the wavefunctions and of their first derivatives in $x=0$ implies:

 $$
 \displaylines{